 Beware of Skip Zone while working HF radio

 The issue that my friend was facing was a typical ionospheric skip zone situation.
-Although on the 20m band, he could work stations in Moscow, various parts of Italy and Spain which are all quite a distance away, he was unable to copy or work into nearby countries like Germany, Netherlands, Czech Republic, etc. I soon realized that in his hurry he had completely forgotten to account for the prevailing “Skip Zone” around his QTH.
-All of us make such mistakes and then scratch our head over inexplicable results.
+Although on the 20m band, he could work stations in Moscow, and various parts of Italy, and Spain which are all quite a distance away, he was unable to copy or work into nearby countries like Germany, Netherlands, Czech Republic, etc. I soon realized that in his hurry he had completely forgotten to account for the prevailing “Skip Zone” around his QTH.
+All of us make such mistakes and then scratch our heads over inexplicable results.

 For those who would like to visualize what was happening on the 20m band from the location in Poland, the illustration below will make it quite clear.

 For all the readers who are new to HF propagation, I will try to briefly explain the concept of Ionospheric Skip Zone.
 In the illustration, the QTH of the operator is marked with a red dot.
 The surrounding area in blue color with green boundary is the Skip Zone area for that specific QTH.
 The size of Skip Zone will be different on different frequency bands and also vary with day/night as well as seasons.

 Skip Zone is an area surrounding the QTH of the transmitting station.
 This zone is circular or elliptical in shape and may have a radius of several hundred Kilometers.
 The higher the frequency, the greater would be the Skip Zone radius.
 The Skip Zone radius as I mentioned earlier will vary with the Sun-spot Number (SSN), time of the day (day/night), and seasons.
 If the receiving station is situated in this blue-colored Skip Zone, then no communication is possible.
 Whereas, radio communication with any station situated outside the Skip Zone, shown in yellow or red color will be feasible.
 Areas shown in red will receive stronger signals than the yellow areas close to the Skip Zone.